robamu-org/rpi-rs-crosscompile/README.md

 # Build with `cargo`

+This is based on [this excellent guide](https://chacin.dev/blog/cross-compiling-rust-for-the-raspberry-pi/).
-Make sure you can use the cross-toolchain linker, for example by running `arm-linux-gnueabihf-gcc -v` or `armv8-rpi4-linux-gnueabihf-gcc -v`.
+Make sure you have installed a Raspberry Pi cross-compiler and that you can use the cross-toolchain linker, for example by running `arm-linux-gnueabihf-gcc -v` or `armv8-rpi4-linux-gnueabihf-gcc -v`.

 If this works, you can build the debug image with `cargo`: